shareefmwafy/SNMP-and-HTTP/README.md

 then open the ServerSide Java and run the JSP and Servlet Servers

-open the Net2_Project_Client java Project and You should enter the username,id and the Pssword So you can see the tables
+open the Net2_Project_Client java Project and You should enter the username,id and the Pssword from "user.txt" file So you can see the tables

 don't forget to add org.json jar file to your project's library